No more TDS Stress! Avoid Penalties

 TCS Provision in Foreign Remittance Transactions

 Example: For instance, you decide to remit 5 Lakhs for US stock market investments.
 TCS on the remitted amount would be 1,00,000.
 Say, your total tax liability for the financial year or advance tax dues stand at 3,00,000.
 You can use the TCS amount to lower your outstanding tax liabilities.
-Thus, your new tax liability would now be 2,00,000.
+Thus, your net tax payable would now be 2,00,000.

 Submission of Form 24G

-In the case of an office of the Government, where tax has been paid to the credit of the Central Government without the production of a challan associated with the deposit of the tax in a bank, below are the changes to the rules, Form 24G has to be submitted:
+In the case of a Government office, where tax has to be paid to the credit of the Central Government, Form 24G can be filed without the production of a challan associated with the deposit of the tax in a bank.

 • Such Form 24G must be submitted within 15 days from the end of the relevant month.